Wisteria: Cultivation

 Wisteria can grow into a mound when unsupported, but is at its best when allowed to clamber up a tree, pergola, wall, or other supporting structure.
-If you want wisteria to grow along the pergola, W. floribunda (Japanese wisteria) with longer racemes is the best choice.
-If you want wisteria to grow along the wall, W. sinensis (Chinese wisteria) with shorter racemes is the best choice.
+W. floribunda (Japanese wisteria) with longer racemes is the best choice to grow along a pergola.
+W. sinensis (Chinese wisteria) with shorter racemes is the best choice for growing along a wall.
 Whatever the case, the support must be very sturdy, because mature wisteria can become immensely strong with heavy wrist-thick trunks and stems.
 These can collapse latticework, crush thin wooden posts, and even strangle large trees.
 Wisteria allowed to grow on houses can cause damage to gutters, downspouts, and similar structures.
 Wisteria flowers develop in buds near the base of the previous year's growth, so pruning back side shoots to the basal few buds in early spring can enhance the visibility of the flowers.
 If it is desired to control the size of the plant, the side shoots can be shortened to between 20 and 40 cm long in midsummer, and back to 10 to 20 cm in the fall.
 Once the plant is a few years old, a relatively compact, free-flowering form can be achieved by pruning off the new tendrils three times during the growing season in the summer months.
 The flowers of some varieties are edible, and can even be used to make wine.
 Others are said to be toxic.
 Careful identification by an expert is strongly recommended before consuming this or any wild plant.

-In the United Kingdom, the national collection of wisteria is held by Chris Lane at the Witch Hazel Nursery in Newington, near Sittingbourne in Kent.
+In the United Kingdom, a national collection of wisteria is held by Chris Lane at the Witch Hazel Nursery in Newington, near Sittingbourne in Kent and at the National Collection for Plant Heritage at Wisley in Surrey.

 Art and symbolism

+Wisteria and their racemes have been widely used in Japan throughout the centuries and were a popular symbol in family crests (mon) and heraldry.
+Wisteria is one of the five most commonly used motifs in the mon, and there are more than 150 types of wisteria mon.
+Because of its longevity and fertility, wisteria was considered an auspicious plant and was favored as a mon, and was adopted and popularized by the Fujiwara clan as their mon.